nh-server/switch-guide/docs/extras/installing_android.md

 **Did the zip fail to flash?**

 Your microSD card is probably bad...
-Take a look at Hekate's microSD card info, and consider buying a better card.
+Take a look at hekate's microSD card info, and consider buying a better card.

 :::